digital-asset/cn-quickstart/README.md

 See the [Project structure](sdk/docs/guide/ProjectStructureGuide-20250317.pdf) for more details.

 ## Docker Compose-Based Development for LocalNet
 The Quickstart leverages Docker Compose for modular development.
 Instead of relying on a single extensive docker-compose.yaml file, this approach orchestrates multiple compose files and corresponding environment files for each Quickstart module.
 Splice LocalNet is housed within the `docker/modules/localnet` directory.
-In the `Makefile`, Docker Compose commands are dynamically assembled from Splice LocalNet, additional modules, and Quickstart-specific compose and environment files, arranged in an order that respects the interdependencies of the various components.
+In the `Makefile`, Docker Compose commands are dynamically assembled from Splice LocalNet, Quickstart modules, and Quickstart-specific compose and environment files, arranged in an order that respects the interdependencies of the various components.

 Some modules (e.g., Keycloak and Observability) are optional and can be toggled on or off based on the selections made during `make setup`.
 When the Docker Compose command is executed, all specified Compose YAML files are merged in the order they appear on the command line.
 Likewise, the environment is built by applying each environment file in sequence; if the same variable is defined in multiple files, the value from the later file will overwrite the previous ones.

-The splice-onboarding module supports two distinct operational modes.
-Initially, it performs a one-time setup procedure for Canton, Splice, all modules.
+The `splice-onboarding` module supports two distinct operational modes.
+Initially, it performs a one-time setup procedure for Canton, Splice and modules.
 This initialization includes creating a ledger user and assigning necessary permissions.
-Developers can customize this process by specifying DAR files for ledger upload, custom shell scripts, or environment variables through their project’s `compose.yaml` file.
+Developers can customize this process by specifying DAR files (and mounting it to file in `/canton/dars` in `splice-onboarding`) for ledger upload, custom shell scripts, or environment variables through their project’s `compose.yaml` file.
 For example:

 ```yaml
 splice-onboarding: